subham-lab/ibm-kafka-may-2022/README.md

 # Day 3

-- Pull data from db and give it to consumer
+- [x] Pull data from db and give it to consumer
-- Start Kafka Without Zookeeper
+- [x] Start Kafka Without Zookeeper
+    > .\bin\windows\zookeeper-server-start.bat .\config\zookeeper.properties

+    > start kafka

+    > .\bin\windows\kafka-topics.bat --create --zookeeper localhost:2181 --replication-factor 1 --partitions 3 --topic topic1

+    > kafka-storage.sh random-uuid

+    > kafka-storage.sh format -t random-uuid -c config/kraft/server.properties

+    > kafka-server-start.sh config/kraft/server.properties

+    > kafka-topics.sh --bootstrap-server localhost:9092 --create --topic firs-topic

+    > start your producer

+    > start your consumer

+- [ ] Rebalancing with consumers - Java
+    - Partition Rebalance
+        - you move the partitions between consumers then rebalancing shall happen
+        - resassignemnt of partitions should have i.e., it should and rejoin
+        - on the fly we may have more partitions coming in
+        - Eager Reblancing
+            - all the consumers stop, give us there membership with partitions
+            - then they rejoin the consumer group
+            - even in ths short time all consumers a paused which we dont like nor we want
+            > 	partition.assignment.strategy = [class org.apache.kafka.clients.consumer.RangeAssignor, class org.apache.kafka.clients.consumer.CooperativeStickyAssignor]
+        - incremental Reblancing
+            - reassigns a small subset from the partitions
+            - and it does not stop the reading from partitions
-- Working with Wikimedia - consuming large data
+- [ ] Working with Wikimedia - consuming large data
-- Rebalancing with consumers - Java
-- Metrics with Kafka
+- [ ] Metrics with Kafka
-- spring boot application with kafka
+- [ ] spring boot application with kafka
-- run docker with kafka
+- [ ] run docker with kafka